 History, tourist information, and nearby accommodation

-The old parish church was torn down in 1868 and a new building erected nearby, but the chantry ws preserved.
+The old parish church was torn down in 1868 and a new building erected nearby, but the chantry was preserved.
 Parts of the medieval church were moved to the new building, and some items were transferred to the chantry.
-Among the latter were a collection of 17th century memorials to the Evelyn family of West Dean manor, which together form one of the finest collections of Jacobean memorials in any English parish church.
+Among the latter were a collection of 17th-century memorials to the Evelyn family of West Dean manor.
+These monuments form one of the finest collections of Jacobean memorials in any English parish church.

 The earliest of the Evelyn tombs is an alabaster monument of 1627 to John Evelyn and his wife, with their eleven children kneeling on a frieze beneath them.
 The period costume is portrayed in great detail.
 A local tale says that all eleven children were born blind, but there is no historical record to back this up.

 Nearby is another alabaster memorial, this time with a bust in marble, to Elizabeth Tirell, who died in childbirth in 1629.
 An equally poignant Jacobean monument is that of George Evelyn, who died only age 6 in 1641.